shawnbrown/datatest/docs/tutorial/introduction.rst

             from datatest import validate

             data = {'X': [1, 2, 3], 'Y': [4, 5, 6], 'Z': [7, 8, 9]}
-            requirement = int
+            requirement = int  # <- Same for all formats.
             validate(data, requirement)

-Automatic data handling is also supported for :mod:`pandas` objects, :mod:`numpy` arrays, and :mod:`squint` objects.
+        A mapping's values are treated as a group of individual elements when they are any iterable other than a string, tuple, or another nested mapping.

 Of course, not all formats are comparable.
 When *requirement* is itself a mapping, there's no clear way to handle validation if *data* is a